depa02/context.Orion-LD/doc/manuals-ld/developer-documentation.md

 There are no URI Parameters for this service.

 #### Response HTTP Status Code
-* 201 Created
+* 201 Created               - no payload data for successful creation of a registration
-* 400 Bad Request
+* 400 Bad Request           - something is off with the request and the payload body contains information about the error
-* 409 Already Exists
+* 409 Already Exists        - the registration already exists
-* 422 Unprocessable Entity (Unprocessable Context Source Registration)
+* 422 Unprocessable Entity  - Unprocessable Context Source Registration

 #### Response HTTP Headers
 * Location (if the creation went well)